WFSE Police Mgmt. contract

 - Removal of Documents.

-- Record of Written Reprimands will be removed from an employee’s personnel file after three (3) years if:
+- Record of Written Reprimands will be removed from an employee’s personnel file and remain in an internal affairs file after five (5) years if:

 - Circumstances do not warrant a longer retention period;